Village of North Palm Beach warns about crocodile living in golf course ponds

 The Village of North Palm Beach is warning people about the crocodile that's living in the golf course's ponds.

-The Fish & Wildlife Commission says conflicts between crocodiles and people are rare, but there are precautions you should take.
+The FWC says conflicts between crocodiles and people are rare, but there are precautions you should take.

 The precautions include keeping your distance, keeping pets on a leash and away from the water and swimming in only designated swimming areas.